 The programming Michael gave me taught me that I didn’t have to hit the road with continuous miles on my legs.
 I worked strength and conditioning together.
 I have never felt better physically post race than I did after this.
 Jason helped reassure me that it was ok to feel the cravings I was post race and that I was ok to eat those additional carbs if necessary.

 I am ready to continue my journey at OPEX the amazing people and coaches I have encountered in such a short while is unbelievable.
 I will continue to receive remote programming while back in Chicago when I head home at the end of May.

 I can’t wait to return back here in the fall and continue to receive the awesome on-site coaching!

-My road to Ragnar 2014 powered by OPT was a success and an experience I will never forget!
+My road to Ragnar 2014 powered by OPEX was a success and an experience I will never forget!

 After attending your program design course I have transformed my approach to programming for my gym, my competitors, and myself.
 It has paid off with huge returns.
 This past weekend we competed in “Battle Over Redlands” and had a handful of podium finishers (2 Golds, 1 Silver, 1 Bronze).
 I got 1st in the Men’s RX’d division by winning 4 of 5 workouts.

 Thank you for everything you do and for the system you have provided so that others may follow in your footsteps.

 Wanted to let you know I have opened my own private and semi private training gym.
 We await the Rogue truck to arrive in minutes.
 We are not affiliating and we are 4 partners running our own personal training business.
 Lisa Rendic is amongst my partners along with 2 other females.…….
 Your CCP program and teachings have been big part of my growth and will continue to be a part of who I am as an individual and professional.
 A giant thank you for all you guidance and support.